martin-henz/martin-henz/_posts/2022-05-02-ece-with-call-cc.md

 pros and cons of call-with-current-continuation, and I recommend that you take a close look if you would like to include this feature in your programming language.
-I'm taking the liberty to slightly modify the the "nuclear bomb" example from the wiki, which shall conclude this blog post.
+I'm taking the liberty to slightly modify the "nuclear bomb" example from the wiki, which shall conclude this blog post.
 ``` js
 parse_and_evaluate(`